-Together Stephanos and Alexandria have traveled to Kenya on OCMC missions teams in 2010 and 2011 to help prepare themselves to become missionaries.
+Together, Dn.
+Stephanos and Dkn.
+Alexandria, have traveled to Kenya on OCMC missions teams in 2010 and 2011 to help prepare themselves to become missionaries.

-Stephanos and Alexandria were engaged in Yosemite, California in 2009 and married in Saint Augustine, Florida in 2010.
+Dn.
+Stephanos and Dkn.
+Alexandria were engaged in Yosemite, California in 2009 and married in Saint Augustine, Florida in 2010.